esb8/AvionicsPower/README.md

 ## 📡 PCB Features

-- **High-current 3.3 V synchronous buck converter** (up to 3 A), operating at 1.5 MHz and ~95% efficiency
+- High-current 3.3 V synchronous buck converter (up to 3 A), operating at 1.5 MHz and ~95% efficiency
-- **Low-noise LDO** with 60 dB PSRR @ 100 Hz, delivering up to 500 mA at 3.3 V
+- Low-noise LDO with 60 dB PSRR @ 100 Hz, delivering up to 500 mA at 3.3 V
-- **Single-cell Li-ion/LiPo battery protection IC** with over-voltage, under-voltage, and over-current protection.
+- Single-cell Li-ion/LiPo battery protection IC with over-voltage, under-voltage, and over-current protection
-- **CAN controller and transceiver** for inter-board communication
+- CAN controller and transceiver
-- **RP2040 microcontroller** as the onboard logic/controller unit
+- RP2040 microcontroller
-- **USB-C interface** for external communication and power
+- USB-C interface
-- **Onboard status LEDs** for buck converter, MCU status, and USB-C diagnostics
+- Onboard status LEDs for buck converter, MCU status, and USB-C diagnostics
-- **External 128 Mbit W25Q128JVS flash memory** for program and data storage
+- External 128 Mbit W25Q128JVS flash memory
-- **MAX98357A I²S digital amplifier** connected to a speaker for audible recovery alerts
+- MAX98357A I²S digital amplifier connected to a speaker for audible recovery

 ---